aaron777collins/MinecraftDatapackLanguage/README.md

 ## 🔧 VS Code Extension

-Get syntax highlighting, linting, and build commands for `.mdl` files in VS Code, Cursor, and other VS Code-based editors.
+Get syntax highlighting, error checking, and build commands for `.mdl` files in VS Code, Cursor, and other VS Code-based editors.

 ### Quick Install